ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 Here, my findings are:

-+ If you want to run plugin, you need to use "menu.php?addon=addons/addon-name.php" URI.
++ If you would like to run a plugin, you need to use "menu.php?addon=addons/addon-name.php" URI.
-+ If you want to see content of plugin, you need to use "addon-download.php?addon=addon-name.php" URI.
++ If you would like to see content of plugin, you need to use "addon-download.php?addon=addon-name.php" URI.
 + Navigating to "OTS Addon Manager" link will show that there are some rewrite rules about "addon-download.php" and "addon-upload.php" files.
 + Navigating to "addon-download.php" page returns blank page.
-+ Navigating to "addon-upload.php" page return "404 Not Found" page.
++ Navigating to "addon-upload.php" page returns "404 Not Found" page.

 Also, you can read the content of **ots-man-addon.php** page via downloading it.